bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/06-step-4-enhance-ux.md

 Keep in mind that any changes you make to your code after running `npm run build` will need to go through the build process to be captured.

 ## Create the ErrorMessage component

+To surface error messages to the app's users, add an error message component.
+You can call this component from any `page` or `component`.

 1. In the `components` folder, add the `error.tsx` file.